Khumulwng

 Khumulwng is a town in the West Tripura district in the Indian state of Tripura.
 It is the headquarters and the largest town of the Tripura Tribal Areas Autonomous District Council.

 History

 Khumulwng was established in 1991.
 The TTAADC headquarters was shifted to the town from 1996 onwards.

 Geography

 It is situated 18 km from Agartala.

 Kokchap Nok

 The most beautiful landmark of the town is the Kaunsil Nok (Council House) located right in the heart of the town.
 This structure houses the legislative body of the TTAADC (Tripura Tribal Areas Autonomous District Council).

 Demographics

-The ethnic population of the town are the Tripuri people formed about 99% in the area, rest are others.
-The local language is Kokborok.
-They have a distinct identity of their own.
-They are mongoloid people and speaks Sino-Tibetan language like the rest of Northeast India's Indigenous native peoples.
+The ethnic population of the town are the Tripuri people formed about 100% in the area, rest are others.
+The predominant language is Kokborok.
+The other most used language is English which is also used as a lingua franca.

 Culture

 Various socio-cultural clubs are coming up to develop the local culture, flora and fauna.

 The cultural beauty and abundance in Khumulwng is invaluable.
 The town is a blend of Tipra culture and the Christian influence.
 We see people celebrating the Goria Ter as well as the Christmas with much joyfulness.
 Most of the people, by profession, here are either government employees and their families or business oriented.